rayroj88/GroceryGenie/README.md

 # GroceryGenie
- GroceryGenie is a smart grocery list which intends to streamline your shopping experience and give you streamlined shopping experience.
+ GroceryGenie is a smart grocery list which intends to streamline your shopping experience.
+Our end goal is to provide you with a shopping list that will remember the items you frequently buy as well as provide recipes suggestions from the items in your cart.
 ## Live demo
 - Coming soon!